ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: Simulation-based Interactive Evaluation

 \section{Simulation-based Interactive Evaluation}

-While SocraticLM \citep{liu2024socraticlm} provided useful insights, its static, single-turn design is insufficient for evaluating teaching in complex scenarios.
-Aligning with research that advocates for interaction-based assessment \citep{fan2024ai,mou2024individualsocietysurveysocial,zeng2025futurexadvancedlivebenchmark}, we redeploy the model within the ClinEdu simulation to measure emergent skills such as strategic adaptation.
+While SocraticLM \citep{liu2024socraticlm} offers value, its static, single-turn design limits evaluation in complex scenarios.
+Thus, we adopt an interaction-based assessment \citep{fan2024ai,zeng2025futurex} by redeploying the model within ClinEdu to measure emergent skills like strategic adaptation.

-\textbf{Automated Interaction Evaluation.} We employ a GPT-4.1-based LLM-as-a-Judge approach for scalable evaluation.
-The tutor model is redeployed into a multi-agent simulation with unseen medical cases, generating dialogue transcripts.
-An LLM judge then rates the tutor’s performance on a 1–10 scale across three dimensions: (1) \textit{Effectiveness of Teaching Strategy (\textbf{ETS})}: assesses pedagogical quality in fostering Socratic learning and deep understanding; (2) \textit{Multi-Student Management (\textbf{MSM})}: evaluates the tutor’s ability to guide multiple students while balancing group and individual needs; (3) \textit{Medical Professionalism and Safety (\textbf{MPS})}: measures adherence to medical standards, accuracy, and ethics.
+\textbf{Automated Interaction Evaluation.} We employ a GPT-4.1-based judge to evaluate simulation performance on unseen cases.
+Scoring is based on a 1–10 scale following a multi-dimensional rubric across three metrics: (1) \textit{Effectiveness of Teaching Strategy (\textbf{ETS})}: assesses the pedagogical quality of Socratic guidance and the promotion of deep understanding; (2) \textit{Multi-Student Management (\textbf{MSM})}: evaluates the tutor’s ability to guide multiple students while balancing group and individual needs; (3) \textit{Medical Professionalism and Safety (\textbf{MPS})}: measures adherence to medical standards, clinical accuracy, and ethics.
+To assess sensitivity to judge choice, we additionally re-score 100 random cases with Gemini 3 Pro and GPT-5, finding stable rankings across judges (Appendix \ref{sec:judge_robustness}).
 The details are presented in Appendix \ref{sec:ASE}, and instructions are shown in Figure \ref{fig:ETS_judge}, \ref{fig:MSM_judge}, \ref{fig:MPS_judge}.

-\textbf{Human Expert Evaluation.} While LLM judges are efficient, they may miss nuances in medical or pedagogical contexts.
-To validate automated scoring, we conduct an expert evaluation.
-Three medical education experts assess a random sample of 50 anonymized dialogues, rating each dimension (\textbf{\textit{ETS, MSM, MPS}}) on a 10-point Likert scale.
+\textbf{Human Expert Evaluation.} While LLM judges are efficient, they may miss nuances in medical or pedagogical contexts. \textbf{Three medical education experts} assess a random sample of 100 anonymized multi-turn dialogues, rating each dimension (\textbf{\textit{ETS, MSM, MPS}}) on a 10-point Likert scale.
 Inter-rater reliability is calculated to evaluate the alignment between human and automated evaluations.